-This course is designed to give the student an opportunity to investigate independently a topic or a problem of personal interest that can best be pursued through individual research.
-The student will receive an acquaintaince with the elements of research which he will put to use in the selection, delimitation, and exploration of a problem.
-Findings will be reported and conclusions drawn in a manner that indicates professional standards and competencies.
+This course is designed to give the student an opportunity to investigate in-dependently a topic or a problem of personal interest that can best be pursued through individual research.
+The student will receive an acquaintance with the elements of research which he will put to use in the selection, delimita-tion, and exploration of a problem.
+Findings will be reported and conclusions desarm in a memory that indicates professional standards and competencies drawn in a manner that indicates professional standards and competencies.
 Staff